Oct 11 2014 - Posted by:

-Have you heard about that thing called YouTube?
+Have you heard about this thing called YouTube?
 Let's Plays and "First Impressions" videos are all the rage these days.

 For smaller indies, getting noticed by famous youtubers is something like a dream come true.
 They can turn your game into a run-away hit overnight, or at the very least, give you a big boost in sales.
 Which of course has resulted in devs and publishers offering paid deals to youtubers to promote their games (which some times are disclosed to the viewers and other times not).
 But this is not what I want to talk about.